joakimk/testbot/README.markdown

     Also it's a good idea to vendorize all gems/plugins and dependencies in your rails project so that you don't have to install and maintain so much stuff on each computer that will host a test runner.

+    Even better would be if you could use an in-memory database (like SQLite3) for testing.

 ### 1: Setup a server.
     Copy testbot to the server and run *bin/testbot_server start*.